Minimum Admissions Criteria for Nurse Anesthesia

 Work Experience Requirement

-- You may apply before obtaining the one year of critical care experience.
-However, this requirement must be met before enrolling in the program.
+- You may apply before obtaining the full one year of critical care experience.
+However, this requirement must be met and verified before enrolling in the program.

 - A semester of organic or biochemistry is required for admission.
 The chemistry requirement must have been met within the last 5 years (from the time of application) and must be at an academic level above an introductory organic or biochemistry class.
 To have the most competitive application it is strongly recommended to have this requirement complete prior to application.
 However, you may apply without having this criteria satisfied.
 If you are accepted to the program missing this requirement your admission is contingent upon successful completion of this course prior to the start of the semester.